By Randy Vogt, Director of Public Relations, Eastern New York Youth Soccer Association

 January 22, 2019-A soccer tournament where no scores are kept, no trophies are handed out and the refs donate their time has made the Shamrock Shootout a unique experience for East Hudson Youth Soccer League (EHYSL) players.
 50 teams made up of both boys and girls squads are expected to play in the 5th Annual Shamrock Shootout on the weekend of March 2 and 3 at The Net at Gold’s Gym in LaGrange.

 All the proceeds go to non-profit organization Kickin’ Back, to help in its mission to maximize the vast potential of adolescents in underserved communities throughout the world through the use of soccer as a tool for social and physical development.
-Kieran McIlvenny founded Kickin’ Back, as well as the Shamrock Shootout to help fund his non-profit organization.
+Kieran McIlvenny and his wife Donna, a RN, founded Kickin’ Back, as well as the Shamrock Shootout to help fund their non-profit organization.

 This indoor tournament is Kickin’ Back’s largest fundraiser every year and it has raised nearly $100,000 since its inception.
 After every match, each team chooses a player from the opposing team who showed exceptional sportsmanship and that player receives a small soccer ball with the Kickin’ Back logo on it.